deadphill/agile-best-rate-charging/guides/octopus-agile.md

 There are a couple of easy ways:

-### How to find your own notify service name

-There are a couple of easy ways:

 #### Option 1 (recommended): Developer Tools → Actions
 1) Go to **Developer Tools → Actions**
 2) Search for: `notify`